-How to Calculate Average Revenue Per User (ARPU)
+How to Caluculate Average Revenue Per User (ARPU)

 Average Revenue Per User (ARPU) is the amount of revenue each of your active users (on average) contributes.
 Here's the ARPU formula:

 ARPU = Total Revenue Generated During a Specific Timeframe / Total Number of Active Users During a Specific Timeframe